Schwank case studies:

 Martin Thesing, executive board ALDI South

-It was neither an engineer, nor physical measured figures, that influenced the supermarket giant ALDI in the decision making process for tube heaters; it was spinach.
-Spinach is very sensitive to store in relation to the environment and the impact of the climate.
-The ALDI warehouse, located in Bous, Saarland, is the second largest logistic centre in Germany with an area of 49,000 m².
-It provides 59 ALDI subsidiaries in Saarland and in the neighbouring Rhineland-Palatinate.
+ALDI in the decision making process for tube heaters; it was spinach.
+Spinach is sensitive to the environment and the impact of the climate.
+The ALDI warehouse, located in Bous, Saarland, is the second largest logistics center in Germany with an area of 49,000 m².
+It provides 59 ALDI subsidiaries in Saarland and in the neighboring Rhineland Palatinate.
 In addition to the planned photovoltaic systems on the roof, energy efficient tube heaters were proposed to assist in making a sustainable contribution.
-But their suitability was questioned due to the high sensitivity of stored fruit and vegetables.
+But their suitability is questioned due to the high sensitivity of stored fruit and vegetables.

-At first, the designer and the owner wanted confirmation that the sustainability of the tube heating system is not in contradiction with the heating quality for stored goods.
-The positive effect of the infrared heat on humans has already been proven.
-A healthy indoor climate is, amongst other things, achieved by equal distribution within the room.
-That means that the human body does not need further energy to regulate within regions with different temperatures.
-The body does not become tired that fast and feels more vital.
-Additionally, it is possible that the indoor temperature is below the actually felt temperature, which is the healthiest indoor climate.
-Whether this also applies to fruits and vegetables was to be indicated by an experimental setup on side.
+At first, the designer and the owner requested that the sustainability of the tube heating system is not in contradiction with the heating quality for stored goods.
+The positive effect of the infrared heat on people has already been proven.
+A healthy indoor climate is, among other things, achieved by equal distribution within the room.
+That means the human body does not need further energy to regulate within regions with different temperatures.
+The body does not feel that fast and feels more vital.
+In addition, it is the actual felt temperature, which is the healthiest indoor climate.
+Whether this also applies to fruits and vegetables was to be indicated by an experimental setup on site.

-Schwank knew about the positive heating characteristics of their products, so they installed an experimental setup in conjunction with an air and radiant temperature controlled system.
-The main test subject was spinach.
-Within the industry, spinach is considered as particularly sensitive relating to climate influences.
+So they are aware of the positive heating characteristics of their products, so they are connected to an experimental setup in conjunction with an air and radiant temperature controlled system .
 The 6-weeks of tests were extremely positive.
-The spinach neither wilted prematurely nor changed consistency, which meant that nothing else should stand in the way of the installation of 25 Schwank tube heaters [725 KW heating performance].
-Today, the 2-stage operating application heats a logistic area of 10,500 sqm at an average hall height of 7.5 metres.
-The controls have been integrated into the building management system, which intelligently organises 9 control zones.
+Schwank tube heaters [725 kW heating performance] The spinach neither wilted prematurely nor changed consistency.
+Today, the 2-stage operating application heats a logistic area of 10,500 m² at an average hall height of 7.5 meters.
+The controls have been integrated into the building management system, which intelligently organizes 9 control zones.

-In order to ensure that the quality of the fruit and vegetables is guaranteed from harvesting to point of sale, the storage has to be appropriate.
+In order to ensure that the quality of the fruit and vegetables is guaranteed from harvesting to the point of sale, the storage has to be appropriate.
 Optimum air conditioning is particularly necessary for the storage of groceries and other sensitive goods.
 The consumer does not accept quality loss, for instance rotting, mold formation, germination or moisture.
-Therefore, the requirements of a logistics hall have to be equally fulfilled for employees as well as the stored goods.
-A balancing act that Schwank tube heaters master thanks to their infrared technology.
-Furthermore, Schwank’s tube heaters perfectly connect ecology and economy.
-The case of ALDI shows what is good for humans, is also good for fruit and vegetables.
+Therefore, the requirements of a logistics hall have to be fulfilled.
+This was a balancing act that Schwank tube heaters could do thanks to their infrared technology.
+Furthermore, Schwank’s tube heaters combine ecology and economy perfectly.
+The case of ALDI shows what’s good for humans, so it’s good for fruit and vegetables.